3 Ways to Build and Maintain Trust in Your Email Marketing

 To consumers, spam might represent:

-·Any email they don’t expect.
+· Any email they don’t expect.

-·Any email they don’t want.
+· Any email they don’t want.

-·Any email that prompts them to hit the “This is spam” button.
+· Any email that prompts them to hit the “This is spam” button.

-·Any email they might have signed up for, but later decide they don’t want.
+· Any email they might have signed up for, but later decide they don’t want.

-·An easy way to opt-out.
+· An easy way to opt-out.

 So how can marketers make sure what they’re sending isn’t consumer-defined spam?
 Make email campaigns engaging.
-I recently released an ebook on this very topic, but for the sake of this post, let’s stick to three ways to grow your email list, earn the trust of your readers, and create content that’s engaging.
+I recently released on this very topic, but for the sake of this post, let’s stick to three ways to grow your email list, earn the trust of your readers, and create content that’s engaging.

 Build Your List With Trust